rahmarx/movielens-25m-data-mining/README.md

 │   ├── checkpoint_1.ipynb     <- Checkpoint 1: dataset selection + initial EDA
 │   ├── checkpoint_2.ipynb     <- Checkpoint 2: research questions + method plan
 │   └── final_project.ipynb    <- Final deliverable (this is the one to read)
-└── data/                                <- populated by the notebook on first run
-    └── ml-25m/                          <- downloaded from GroupLens
 ```

 ---